vmspereira/SI/README.md

 ## Mestrado em Bioinformática, Universidade do Minho, 2021-2022.

-A library of machine learning algorithms to grasp essential concepts on a ML curriculum.
+A library of algorithms to grasp essential concepts on a Machine Learning curriculum.
+The code is commented with the mathematical fundations needed to understand the models.

 Only the basic modules and classes should be provided to students.
 The aim it that they should build their own implementations of refence ML algorithms using a common API.

-The best way of learning something is to implement it.
+## Installation

 `git clone https://github.com/vmspereira/si.git`

 `cd si`

 `pip install -e .`

+## Folders organization

 The _src_ folder contains the base source over which you will implement you code.